anil-sidhu/JavaScript-100-objective-based-questions/laravel100.md

 	<summary><b>View Answer</b></summary>
 <ul>
 Answer: A
-	Explanation: The optimize command caches configuration and compiles commonly used classes to improve performance.
+	The php artisan optimize command in Laravel is used to improve application performance by caching commonly used components.
+This command:

+Compiles commonly used classes into a single file, reducing the need to autoload multiple files separately.
+Caches configuration files to avoid repeatedly loading and parsing them.
+Caches routes to speed up route resolution.
 </ul>
 </details>